 Mindfulness-Based Therapy: Uses relaxation techniques to improve emotional regulation.

-Pros of Starting with a Therapist:
+Pros of Starting with a Therapist in CT:

 No medication required